 - Tailored loan options: Customise your home loan to suit your specific requirements with flexible loan amounts and repayment terms, granting you greater control over the home-buying process.

 - Top-up loan facility: Enhance your financial flexibility with a top-up loan, providing additional funds of up to Rs.
-1 crore* or higher at competitive interest rates and minimal documentation, simplifying balance transfer management.
+1 crore* or higher at competitive interest rates and minimal documentation, simplifying home loan balance transfer management.

 Visit the Bajaj Finserv website to learn more and apply for a home loan today.
 Secure your financial future with the right investments and the right financial support.
+You may already be eligible, check your home loan offers by entering your mobile number and OTP.